Investigating Black-Box Function Recognition Using Hardware Performance Counters: Evaluation

 \subsection{Analysis and Mitigations}

-Exploiting PMUs as side-channel media has been acknowledged by CPU architecture designers and specification bodies.
-ARM state that \emph{``counters are a potential side channel for leaking confidential information''}~\cite{arm:rme} and issue secure development guidance for preventing TEEs from perturbing HPC measurements during TA execution~\cite{trustedfirmware}.
-Similarly, the RISC-V Unprivileged specification states that \emph{``Some execution environments might prohibit access to counters to impede timing side-channel attacks''}~\cite{riscv:unprivileged} (Chapter 10, p.\ 59).
-Despite this, PMUs are still widely accessible with privileged access and, as shown by \cite{spisak2016hardware} and \cite{ning2019understanding}, extends to perturbations from TEE TAs on some consumer devices.
+Exploiting PMUs as a side-channel medium has been acknowledged by CPU architecture designers and specification bodies.
+ARM concede that counters are a potential side channel for leaking confidential information, and issue secure development guidance for preventing TEEs from perturbing HPC measurements during TA execution~\cite{trustedfirmware,arm:cortexa53_manual}.
+Likewise, the RISC-V Unprivileged specification states that \emph{``Some execution environments might prohibit access to counters to impede timing side-channel attacks''}~\cite{riscv:unprivileged} (Chapter 10, p.\ 59).
+Despite this, PMUs are still widely accessible with privileged access and are still perturbed by TEE TAs on some consumer devices~\cite{spisak2016hardware,ning2019understanding,cho2018prime}.

-If attackers are assumed to possess only user-mode permissions, then certain system-level countermeasures can be deployed.
-On X86-64, the \texttt{CR4.TSD} and \texttt{CR4.PCE} control registers can be set and unset respectively to prevent the acquisition of time-stamp and programmable PMU events respectively.
+If attackers are assumed to possess only user-mode execution, then certain system-level countermeasures can be deployed.
+On X86-64, the \texttt{CR4.TSD} and \texttt{CR4.PCE} control registers can be set and unset to prevent the reading of time-stamp (\texttt{RDTSC}) and programmable PMU counter values (\texttt{RDPMC}) respectively.
 On Linux devices, the \texttt{kernel.perf\_event\_paranoid} flag can be set to a non-zero value to prevent user-space processes from accessing PMU values through the \emph{perf} subsystem.
-Alternatively, \emph{perf} can be disabled at installation time for providing access to high-resolution CPU events.
-These solutions have drawbacks, however: accessing such performance counters has many legitimate uses, such as application benchmarking and debugging.
+Alternatively, as a common but blunt countermeasure, \emph{perf} can be disabled at installation time for providing access to high-resolution CPU events.
+It is worth stating that performance counters have many legitimate uses, including application benchmarking and debugging, which would be prevented by this mitigation.